<img src="https://secure.enterprise-consortiumoperation.com/792603.png" style="display:none;">

 < Back to blog

-How To Engage With Tenants: Relational Vs Transactional Approaches
+How To Engage With Tenants Strategically

 Tenant engagement isn’t new.
 But for some social housing providers, knowing how to best approach it isn’t always obvious.
-Often there is an over-reliance on traditional methods such as template letters and phone scripts.
+Often, there is an over-reliance on traditional methods such as template letters and phone scripts.
 However, the best tenant engagement strategy goes beyond this.

 There are different approaches to tenant engagement.
 Depending on your needs and the needs of your individual tenants, you’ll have to determine which one works best for you.
 Here, we aim to help you make this decision…